10 Demand Generation Tools for 2026: A B2B Buyer’s Guide by Stage

 What’s included in the engagement:

-• Sales-as-a-Service model.
-A fractional SDR or full-time outbound team paired with the Martal AI SDR platform — one engagement, not seven separate tool contracts.
+- Sales-as-a-Service model.
+A fractional SDR or full-time outbound team paired with the Martal AI SDR platform, a single engagement rather than seven separate tool contracts.

-• Omnichannel orchestration.
-Email, phone, and LinkedIn run as one coordinated sequence — not three parallel channels — supported by deliverability infrastructure, sender warm-up, and live pipeline reporting.
+- Omnichannel orchestration.
+Email, phone, and LinkedIn run as one coordinated sequence, supported by deliverability infrastructure, sender warm-up, and live pipeline reporting.

-• AI built on real outbound data.
-Martal’s AI Sales Platform is trained on 15+ years of B2B outbound activity, 40M+ campaigns, and 50M+ analyzed sales interactions, surfacing 10M+ real-time intent signals across the platform’s contact database.
+- AI built on real outbound data.
+Martal’s AI Sales Platform is trained on 15+ years of B2B outbound data, surfacing 10M+ intent signals and events across the platform’s contact database.

-Where the model fits: B2B teams expanding into new markets or verticals, scaling pipeline without adding headcount, or replacing fragmented DIY tool stacks (data provider + sequencer + dialer + ABM platform) with a single managed program.
-Most often deployed in SaaS, cybersecurity, manufacturing, fintech, healthcare, logistics, and AI/ML — verticals where buying committees average three or more stakeholders.
+Where the model fits: B2B teams expanding into new markets or verticals, scaling pipeline without adding headcount, or replacing fragmented DIY tool stacks (data provider + sequencer + dialer + ABM platform) with a single outsourced demand generation program.
+Most often deployed in SaaS, cybersecurity, manufacturing, fintech, healthcare, logistics, and AI/ML, verticals where buying committees average three or more stakeholders.
 Across 16+ years and 2,000+ B2B brands, the engagements that produce the most consistent results share a common pattern: a defined ICP, willingness to delegate the function, and a sales team ready to take the qualified meetings we book.

 The economics, taken from Martal client data: clients running Tier 1 lead generation campaigns typically start generating SQLs within the first 30 days, cut costs by up to 65% versus building equivalent capacity in-house, and ramp 3x faster than newly hired SDRs.
-The Manufacturing Industrial Tools, Berger-Levrault, and Clickworker engagements referenced earlier in this article sit on top of that economics.
+The manufacturing, Berger-Levrault, and Clickworker engagements referenced earlier in this article are examples of that economics in practice.

-Book your consultation with Martal to discuss what a managed outbound program would look like for your team.
+Book a consultation with Martal to discuss what a managed outbound program would look like for your team.

 FAQs: Demand Generation Tools